06-09-2025

 Estimated reading time: 4 minutes

-Problems Caused by Aging AFFF
+What Problems Are Caused By Aging AFFF?

 Decontaminating and reusing the fixed fire suppression system is often far less expensive than system replacement.
 Also, decontamination can reduce the liability associated with disposing of PFAS-impacted system components.
 Transitioning to F3 requires thorough cleaning of the system to remove AFFF and PFAS residues.